Automattic/pushpress/readme.txt

 === Plugin Name ===
 Contributors: josephscott, automattic, westi, kraftbj Plugin Name: PushPress
-Tags: pubsubhubbub, push, WordPress.com
-Requires at least: 2.9
+Tags: websub, pubsubhubbub, push, WordPress.com Requires at least: 2.9
 Tested up to: 4.8
 License: GPLv2
 Stable tag: 0.1.8

-Add PubSubHubbub support to your WordPress site, with a built in hub.
+Add WebSub (formerly known as PubSubHubbub) support to your WordPress site, with a built in hub.

 == Description ==

-This plugin adds PubSubHubbub ( PuSH ) support to your WordPress powered site.
+This plugin adds WebSub/PubSubHubbub ( PuSH ) support to your WordPress powered site.
 The main difference between this plugin and others is that it includes the hub features of PuSH, built right in.
 This means the updates will be sent directly from WordPress to your PuSH subscribers.

 == Installation ==